Home and Away: Walsall vs. LA

 better view, or at least nicer weather.

-is constantly shielded behind a white blanket of impenetrable cloud -
+In the Midlands, the temperature ranges from below freezing to never-quite-warm.
+The sun is constantly shielded behind a white blanket of impenetrable cloud -

 perfect conditions for the damp and mold